Discover The Land of Hundreds of Canyons

 The first one, Island in the Sky, sees the most visitors as it's almost literally across the road from Arches.
 It's followed by Needles, slightly more remote, but still very accessible.
 The last two get about 3% together out of 600,000 visitors.
 That's the place you want to be if you crave solitude.

-Island in the Sky is a huge mesa (a table from Spanish) that sits at the confluence of the Green and Colorado rivers.
+Island in the Sky is a huge mesa (a table from Spanish) that sits at the confluence of the Green and Colorado Rivers.
 It's like an observation deck that overlooks all other parts of the park.

 It offers some shorter trails, but you really have to hike down the mesa for longer multi-day hikes.
-In the time we had, we only visited this region of the park, but I'll definitely planning to come back for Needles one day.
+In the time we had, we only visited this region of the park, but I'm definitely planning to come back for Needles one day.

 It's very unlikely to spot any animal in the desert in the wintertime, but we thoroughly enjoyed juniper trees and cacti that can be seen here and there.